General Lawn Care

 2. St. Augustine Grass

-Best for: Lawns with partial shade
+• Best for: Yards with partial shade

-Appearance: Wide blades, dark green, carpet-like
+• Look & Feel: Wide blades, dark green, dense and carpet-like

-Notes: Great choice for older, tree-filled neighborhoods.
 Read more about St. Augustine Lawn Management.

 St. Augustine Grass prefers a soil with a pH of 6-7.5.